dataluscorp/browser/docs/code-quality/coding-style/coding_style_cpp.rst

 .. container:: blockIndicator warning

-   The Firefox code base adopts parts of the `Google Coding style for C++ code <https://google.github.io/styleguide/cppguide.html>`__, but not all of its rules.
+   The Datalus code base adopts parts of the `Google Coding style for C++ code <https://google.github.io/styleguide/cppguide.html>`__, but not all of its rules.
    A few rules are followed across the code base, others are intended to be followed in new or significantly revised code.
 We may extend this list in the